SvenEwald/xmlbeam/README.md

  * Parsing XML.
 It uses the parser that's included within the JRE (since Java6).
 You may specify other parsers.

  * Building or transforming XML.
 It utilizes the JRE default DocumentBuilder and Transformers.
 Again you are able to change this easily.

-What next?

- * More Documentation.

- * API refinements.

- * Version 1.0 Release.

- * Implement an option to externalize projection declaration to runtime configuration files.

- * Add projection interface generator as an alternative to hand crafted XPath expressions.